NetworkPerception/mighty-orbots/README.md

 Consider how a notification makes it to the nurse's screen.
 The notification issuer, that is in charge of displaying the notification, should poll the alerts database, to retrieve the newest alerts added.
 The rule processor is in charge of applying the rules to sensor data, and adding alerts to the alerts database.
 The rule processor should poll the sensor input database, to retrieve the newest sensor data added.
 Each event is pushed by the process before it.

+## 6.7  Data Administration
+This component of the system is a more traditional, CRUD-style model.

+Data administratioin is responsible for administrative tasks that require user input:

+* adding, updating, removing patients and devices
+* settings, rules, and thresholds
+* viewing history and requesting reports

+> The data flow is bidirectional in relation to analysis.
+The data administration component both pushes data for analysis, but also requests
+> and receives data as well

 # 7. Architecture Decision Records
 1. [Sensor Hub ADR](/adr/sensor_hub.md)